mikelee1313/Analyze-CSPViolations/README-Analyze-CSPViolations.md

 Allow-list entry: https://cdn.walkme.com/player/lib/20260114-155748-1bcf23ac/
 ```

-This avoids unnecessarily broad origins when a vendor consistently serves from versioned paths.
 If URLs are spread across many paths, it falls back to the origin (`https://cdn.walkme.com/`).
+If only a single distinct URL was seen from a host, the entry is the origin only.

+Finally, the full list is **deduplicated**: if a broader prefix already subsumes a more specific one, the specific entry is dropped.

 > **No hostname wildcards** (e.g. `*.clarity.ms`) are generated.
 SharePoint Online's CSP allow-list does not support hostname wildcards — only URL prefixes.